agkj/SC1015---NBA-Project/README.md

 3. Usage rate
 4. Net rating

-All these variables are factors that affects a player's points throughout his career, we will be using this variables to plot against "points" and see how they stack up.
+All these variables are factors that affects a player's points throughout his career, we will be using this variables against "points" to determine whether it affects the player's performance in the NBA.

 -----------------------------
 # Machine Learning